Who is Vontae Davis?

 Vontae Davis Stats:

-From 2009 to 2018, he made this statistics that are available on the official website of National Football League (NFL).
+From 2009 to 2018, he made these statistics that are available on the official website of the National Football League (NFL).
 In his professional career, he earned 97 G, 90 GS, 394 Comb tackles, 343 total tackles, 51 Ast tackles, 2.0 Sck tackles, 0 SFTY tackles, 97 PDef interceptions, 22 Int interceptions, 228 Yds Interceptions, 11 Avg interceptions, 42 Lng interceptions, 1 TDs interceptions and 3 Fumbles.

-A tLis Vontae Davis Injuries:
+Vontae Davis Injuries:

 The following is a list of injuries that Vontae Davis got in his professional football career.